 Denominational Babel

-With over 33,830 denominations worldwide, each with their own set of doctrines, we’re never going reach complete agreement in our interpretations of scripture.
+With over 33,830 denominations worldwide, each with their own set of doctrines, we’ll never reach complete agreement in our interpretations of scripture.
 Protestants sharply disagree about whether or not man has free will.
 Many protestants are cessationists, believing tongues, prophecy, and healing ceased with the Apostolic Age.
 Yet over 27% of world Christians who identify themselves as charismatic or Pentecostal believe the opposite.
 There are at least seven distinct atonement theories of Christ’s crucifixion, each yielding different understandings of how men and women become reconciled to God.
 Heck, we can’t even agree on what books should constitute the Bible with 66 books in the Protestant, 73 in the Catholic, 79 in the Greek and Russian Orthodox, and 81 books in the Ethiopian Orthodox Bible.

 Should we then throw up our hands and abandon the notion of biblical truth?
 Not in the least.
 Contending for the faith is a scriptural mandate.
 The core of the issue is in how we contend and the outcome of our contending.